Welcome to today's edition of the Rush 24-7 podcast.

 And then this, this gets better.

-They're even making fun of the opponents of Roberts in the Washington Post.
+Everybody knows, this is in the Washington, they're even making fun of the opponents of Roberts in the Washington Post.

-Federalist affili federalist affiliation misstated.
+Federalist affiliation misstated.

 Washington Post this morning.

-Everyone knows that like all good Republican lawyers, John G. Roberts Jr. is a member of the Federalist Society, a conservative law and public policy organization where right of center types meet to denounce liberalism and angle for jobs in the Bush administration.
+Everyone knows that like all good Republican lawyers, John G. Roberts Jr. is a member of the Federalist Society, a conservative law and public policy organization where right-of-center types meet to denounce liberalism and angle for jobs in the Bush administration.

 So right away you know the writer is a liberal.